Politics of Luxembourg

-The politics of Luxembourg takes place in a framework of a parliamentary representative democratic monarchy, whereby the Prime Minister of Luxembourg is the head of government, and the multi-party system.
-Executive power is under the constitution of 1868, as amended, exercised by the government, by the Grand Duke and the Council of Government (cabinet), which consists of a prime minister and several other ministers.
+Luxembourg is a parliamentary representative democratic monarchy, whereby the prime minister is the head of government, and the multi-party system.
+Executive power is under the constitution of 1868, as amended, exercised by the government, by the grand duke and the Council of Government (cabinet), which consists of a prime minister and several other ministers.
 Usually, the prime minister is the leader of the political party or coalition of parties having the most seats in parliament.
 Legislative power is vested in both the government and parliament.
 The judiciary is independent of the executive and the legislature.

 Legislative power is vested in the Chamber of Deputies, elected directly to five-year terms.

+According to the V-Dem Democracy indices Luxembourg was 2023 the 9th most electoral democratic country in the world.

 Recent political history

-Since the end of World War II, the Christian Social People's Party (CSV) has been the senior partner in all governing coalitions with two exceptions: 1974–79 (DP–LSAP coalition) and since 2013 (DP–LSAP–Green coalition).
+Since the end of World War II, the Christian Social People's Party (CSV) has been the senior partner in all governing coalitions with two exceptions: between 1974–79 (DP–LSAP coalition) and between 2013-2023 (DP–LSAP–Green coalition).
 The Catholic-oriented CSV resembles Christian democratic political parties in other West European nations, and enjoys broad popular support making it the strongest party in the country and the second strongest in those regions where it is not the "number one".

-The Democratic Party (DP) is a liberal party, drawing support from self-employed persons, the business community and the urban upper-middle class.
+The Democratic Party (DP) is a social-liberal party, drawing support from self-employed persons, the business community and the urban upper-middle class.
 Like other West European liberal parties, it advocates a mixture of basic social legislation and minimum government involvement in the economy.
 It is strongly pro-NATO and defends the idea of a secular state in which religion should not play any role in public life.
 The DP had been a junior partner in coalition governments with the CSV in 1979–1984 and 1999–2004, and senior partner in a coalition government with the LSAP in 1974–1979.
 The traditional stronghold of the party is the City of Luxembourg, the Buergermeeschter (Mayor) of the nation's capital coming usually from the ranks of the DP.